 |Compressor issue||Many compressor issues can be the reason for not cooling as well, such as failure to start, air leaking, pressure problems and so on, and a replacement is required.|

 |Low on freon||Refrigerant leaking can be one of the main reasons for not cooling.
 In this case, it is required for refrigerant freon recharge.|

-If you find out that one of the things mentioned in our refrigerator troubleshooting guide is working improperly, this may be the reason that your fridge is out of order.
+If you find out that one of the things mentioned in our refrigerator troubleshooting guide is working improperly, this may be why your fridge is out of order.
 Do not delay the problem-solving.
 It is time to contact us for professional help, taking advantage of our qualified repair, original parts replacement on a same-day basis and a warranty.

 A refrigerator helps to keep our food fresh longer.
 But over time, you may face cooling problems.
 Our technicians prepared several tips on how to keep your refrigerator cooling efficiently.

-Tip#2 Make sure that door or doors are closed tight.
-In most cases when there are too many items oversized, this may prevent a door from closing as it should do..
+- Tip#2: Ensure the door or doors are closed tight.
+In most cases, when too many items are oversized, this may prevent a door from closing as it should.

-Tip#3 Check the refrigerator gasket or door seal for damage or wear.
-If a gasket is damaged cool air may escape.
+- Tip#3: Check the refrigerator gasket or door seal for damage or wear.
+If a gasket is damaged, cool air may escape.
 Thus, it is easy to check its effectiveness: place a dollar bill or any paper against the refrigerator frame, close the door, and in case you pull out the dollar or a piece of paper easily when the door is closed, replace the seal.
-This job must be done by pros, they will install a new gasket in no time.
+Pros must do this job, and they will install a new gasket in no time.

 Following this refrigerator repair guide and performing these routine check steps can keep things cooling efficiently and extend the life of your kitchen appliance.
 But in more complex issues, never try to repair them yourself.
 Trust this specific job for experts.
 Fix Appliances CA is prepared to resolve any issues with your refrigerator, from simple maintenance to serious and complicated problems.